Donders-Institute/bidscoin/docs/bidsapps.rst

       -c {torque,slurm}, --cluster {torque,slurm}
                             Use `torque` or `slurm` to submit the slicereport jobs to a high-performance compute (HPC) cluster
+      --operator OPERATOR   The fslmaths operation performed on the input image (before slicing it): fslmaths inputimage OPERATOR reportimage
+      --suboperator SUBOPERATOR
+                            The same as OPERATOR but then for the subreport instead of the main report: fslmaths inputimage SUBOPERATOR subreportimage
       --options OPTIONS [OPTIONS ...]
                             Main options of slicer (see below). (default: "s 1") --outputs OUTPUTS [OUTPUTS ...]